wzmli/phyloglmm/journal.md

 ## Journal

+## May 15th 2018

+Going to clean up the repo and rerun everything.
+I want to purrr some of the fast fitting steps, but simulating the phylogenetic tree still takes a long time.

 ## Mar 8th 2018

 Now there is a switch in phylo.to.Z species branch function that does the equilvalent scaling.